Rekihyt/Sifu/notes.md

 ### Arrow

-On deletion of an arrow, all following entries in the pattern must be replayed to ensure they are still valid.
+On deletion of an arrow, all following entries in the trie must be replayed to ensure they are still valid.
 This synchronizes perfectly with using references to save memory, as it ensures they are always valid, or else not re-added.

 ### Match

-A match is of the form `QueryApp : Expr`, where Expr is an Apps or Pattern.
+A match is of the form `QueryPattern : Expr`, where Expr is an Pattern or Pattern.

 #### Inserting a Match as a key in a Pattern
-1. Expr is evaluated in the current pattern context.
+1. Expr is evaluated in the current trie context.
-2. The evaluated Expr is checked that it is a pattern (if not, the insert fails).
+2. The evaluated Expr is checked that it is a trie (if not, the insert fails).
-3. The `query -> eval` arrow is inserted into a pattern.
+3. The `query -> eval` arrow is inserted into a trie.
 4. The `eval -> next` arrow is inserted.

 #### Evaluating a Match as an expression
-1. `QueryApp` is matched against the pre-evaluated expression
+1. `QueryPattern` is matched against the pre-evaluated expression
 2. The number of results are multiplied with the parent match (list monad style).

 ---

-Add rainbow colors to app and pattern pretty printer Parse commas the same as newlines for consistency
+Add rainbow colors to pattern and trie pretty printer Parse commas the same as newlines for consistency

 ---